-How much should employees pay for health insurance?
+How much should your employees pay for health insurance?

 From the insurance plan your company chooses to your employees’ health conditions, many factors affect how much employees pay for health insurance.
 Before detailing these items, let’s take a look at some facts that reflect, on average, what these payments look like in America.
 This data is from the 2020 National Compensation Survey (NCS) by the U.S. Bureau of Labor Statistics (BLS):